 North of England boundaries

-The north of England transmission region includes the transmission network between the Scottish border and the north Midlands.
-This includes the upper north boundaries B7a and B8.
+The North of England transmission region includes the network between the Scottish border and the North Midlands.

 Boundary Regions